 Following the first "After the Cult" workshop sponsored by AFF (now ICSA) in 1994, Dr. Michael Langone wrote an insightful article, Reflections on Post Cult Recovery.
 He makes some very interesting observations and suggestions on the problem of trust, especially as it relates to God.

-A good list of recovery issues appears on the ReGAIN website at the end of a personal account by a former member of the Legion of Christ, a cultic organization within the Roman Catholic Church.
-The writer details the difficulties of re-entering normal life after being in the Legion from the age of sixteen to twenty.
-Lots of parallels!
+A former member of the Legion of Christ wrote of the difficulties of re-entering normal life after a high-demand experience.
 Don't be discouraged if some of the issues listed are still a problem for you years after leaving the Assembly.
 As the writer says at the end, "Patience!"

 Cognitive distortions are errors in thinking.
 Everyone experiences these once while, but in the thought reform process they become firmly entrenched.
 This brief article lists 10 cognitive distortions, and says, "The good news is, like any habit, these patterns of thinking can be broken and discarded through awareness and practice."

-Carol Giambolvo, of reFOCUS, now has a webpage with a good section on cult recovery.
-Coping With Triggers addresses an issue that most former Assembly members have to deal with at times.
-Carol is very knowledgeable cults and recovery.
+Carol Giambolvo's website has a section on cult recovery.
+An article Coping With Triggers addresses an issue that most former Assembly members have to deal with at times.
+Carol was a retired exit counselor who sat on the board of ICSA (International Cultic Studies Association) and headed its recovery programs.
 She and her husband were involved in est and The Hunger Project, and their daughter was a devotee of ISKON.